Top 10 Website Statistics and Web Analytics platforms

 2015.
 Google Analytics adds Calculated Metrics

-Google introduced a new feature to Google Analytics called Calculated Metrics.
-It allow users to insert custom metrics derived from existing Google Analytics metrics.
-This saves users a step, allowing them to perform calculations without having to exit the report.
-Think of it as a quick means to add a compound metric that comes up frequently in business intelligence discussions.
-For example, an e-commerce retailer could insert a currency conversion metric by using the Revenue metric from Google Analytics reports and multiplying it by the current conversion rate.
-Calculated metrics can be found in the admin panel, under the view column.
+Google has introduced a new feature in Google Analytics called Calculated Metrics.
+This feature enables users to create custom metrics based on existing metrics within Google Analytics.
+It eliminates the need to navigate away from the report, streamlining the process of performing calculations.
+Essentially, Calculated Metrics serves as a convenient tool for adding compound metrics that frequently arise in business intelligence discussions.
+For instance, an e-commerce retailer could generate a currency conversion metric by multiplying the Revenue metric from Google Analytics reports with the current conversion rate.
+To access Calculated Metrics, users can find it in the admin panel under the view column.

 2015.
 Website personalization service Optimizely raises $58M

-Optimizely, the company that has become synonymous with A/B testing, has raised $58 million.
-While Optimizely is best known for tools that allow customers to test different variants of their website and find the one that performs best, it’s now moving into new areas, with the launch of Optimizely for iOS last year, and most recently, the release of Optimizely Personalization.
-Now Optimizely has become the top service for optimizing websites (according to Alexa) and mobile apps (according to MixRank).
-Customers include CNN, Microsoft and Virgin America.
-And while plenty of other companies have released their own A/B testing tools, Optimizely remains distinguished by the strategy of building “best in class products” and then integrating with a variety of partners.
+Optimizely, the renowned company synonymous with A/B testing, has secured $58 million in funding.
+While Optimizely is widely recognized for its tools that enable customers to test different variations of their websites and determine the most effective one, it has been expanding its horizons.
+The company ventured into new territories by introducing Optimizely for iOS last year, followed by the recent launch of Optimizely Personalization.
+As a result, Optimizely has established itself as a leading service for optimizing websites (according to Alexa) and mobile apps (according to MixRank).
+Esteemed customers such as CNN, Microsoft, and Virgin America have entrusted Optimizely with their optimization needs.
+Despite the existence of numerous A/B testing tools in the market, Optimizely stands out by prioritizing the development of "best in class products" and fostering integrations with a diverse range of partners.

 2015.
 A/B website testing service Optimizely to focuse on personalized experience